-Love it or hate it taxes are something you have to deal with yearly.
-Although taxes can be a burden on as all, there are some myths surrounding it that might leave you with questions on whether or not those myths might be true.
+Love it or hate it, taxes are something we get to deal with annually.
+Although taxes can be a burden on us all, there are some tax myths that might give us a new perspective.
+Here are 5 common tax myths that aren’t quite true:

 Any income you make on the internet is taxable.
 You owe income tax on it, you could owe state tax on it and you could owe sales tax on it.
 Most online businesses are charging sales tax, so it doesn’t matter where you earn the income, you will probably owe tax on it.

-Paying for taxes is never fun, but if you think about it it’s a blessing that you got to earn that money.
+Paying for taxes is never fun for business owners, but it’s something we all get to do.
 If you have any questions on these myths or any others you’ve heard, feel free to contact us!